FDA Compliance Lawyers

 Beyond the FDA: Additional Compliance Concerns for Companies Subject to FDA Oversight

 Companies that are subject to oversight by the FDA will generally be subject to the oversight of multiple other federal agencies as well.
 Additionally, companies that do not manufacture or distribute medications, medical devices, dietary supplements, or other products that are subject to FDA approval can still face FDA scrutiny under a variety of different circumstances.
-Whether as a result of a contractual relationship or as a result of selling a third-party product or service, all types of companies and healthcare providers can face a host of federal compliance obligations, and our attorneys’ and consultants’ past government experience gives us unique insight into this complex area of corporate com
+Whether as a result of a contractual relationship or as a result of selling a third-party product or service, all types of companies and healthcare providers can face a host of federal compliance obligations, and our attorneys’ and consultants’ past government experience gives us unique insight into this complex area of healthcare compliance.

 Beyond product approvals, substantiation of marketing claims, adverse event reporting, and other FDA-specific compliance issues, we also routinely advise our clients with regard to matters such as: